snahil28/CSStudyInstruments/bugs/weekly_update_instructions.md

 # Weekly Update

-Please follow this format for tracking your progress on any bugs you work on during the week.
+Please follow this format to record your progress in dealing with any bugs you work on during the week.

 Each bug is associated with a single markdown file with a descriptive name.
 Every week you will create another entry in every bugs file discussing the